-So, there you have the short version of what a wireless mesh system is.
+So, there you have the short version of what a wireless mesh network is.
 If you are looking for a more detailed description of how it works, keep reading, because that is exactly what I have been working on the past couple of hours!
 Let’s start talking mesh.

-What is a Wireless Mesh System?
+What is a Wireless Mesh Network?

 This can be compared to a traditional network, where you have a router that will send out a wireless network.
 If you would like to extend a WiFi in a network like that, you would have to get an access point, which would need a wired connection to the router.
 This can be tough as ethernet ports aren’t as common as power outlets in homes (at least that’s true for us in Sweden).
-This is not a problem with wireless mesh systems as everything is transferred wirelessly between the nodes.
+This is not a problem with wireless mesh network as everything is transferred wirelessly between the nodes.

-How Do Wireless Mesh Systems Work?
+How Does Wireless Mesh Network Work?

-As mentioned, the first node in a wireless mesh system needs to be connected with an ethernet cable.
-The cable is the uplink to the internet and should go from your ISP’s modem or from the wall into the node.
+As mentioned, the first node in a wireless mesh network needs to be connected with an ethernet cable.
+The cable is the uplink to the internet and should go from your ISP’s modem or the wall into the node.
 This first node will then wirelessly transfer information out the other nodes in your household, which will continue to share the information with the nodes that the first node can’t reach.
-This is the reason why a wireless mesh system can be so large.
+This is the reason why a wireless mesh network can be so large.

 The nodes themselves communicate over the same network that you connect your devices to as well.
-However, a network consists of several frequencies and channels and smarter wireless mesh systems choose another frequency to talk to each other with than the one that you are using for your internet connection.
+However, a network consists of several frequencies and channels and smarter wireless mesh network choose another frequency to talk to each other with than the one that you are using for your internet connection.
 This is making sure that the internal communication between the nodes does not interfere with your connection to Netflix or YouTube.

 This is great because that means that you can lose one node and still have internet access, as long as at least one other node can reach it.

-Advantages of Mesh WiFi Systems
+Advantages of Mesh WiFi Networks

-If you have been reading the above, this might be a bit redundant, but I wanted to list the advantages of a wireless mesh system so it’s easier to compare with the disadvantages later on.
+If you have been reading the above, this might be a bit redundant, but I wanted to list the advantages of a wireless mesh network so it’s easier to compare with the disadvantages later on.

 Wireless mesh networks can be very large.
 A starter kit usually consists of three nodes but if you would need more, you can simply purchase more nodes and place them in your home or business area.
 With the app, you add nodes and the system will then reconfigure itself for this new change for best performance.

-Wireless mesh systems are very easy to use.
+Wireless mesh networks are very easy to use.
 They are made with the average consumer in mind, which does not care about networks (how is that possible?!?).
-When purchasing a mesh system, you don’t have to do much else than connect the app and set a password.
+When purchasing a mesh network, you don’t have to do much else than connect the app and set a password.
 Gone are the days where you need to go to an IP address on your computer to configure both this and that.
 Another great feature of using an app is that it is much easier to deactivate if that would be needed since you can do it directly from your phone.

-Wireless mesh systems are very smart.
+Wireless mesh networks are very smart.
 Since they are constantly talking to each other, nodes will quickly know when another node is down.
 As long as the nodes are close enough to reach each other even without that node, they will still be able to keep a functioning network.
 This is of course not true if the main node would go down since that is the gate out to the internet.

-Disadvantages of a Mesh WiFi System
+Disadvantages of a Mesh WiFi Networks

 Wireless mesh networks are slower than traditional networks.
 Now, this is not something that most people would notice but if you would compare speeds on a wireless mesh network with the speed of a traditional network, the speed would be higher on the traditional network.
 This is because a cable is always faster and more stable than wireless and if you would go fully wireless, you would also lose some speed.
-Of course, you might have a potato as router today, which in case, your network would probably be faster with a new system.
-Also, the speed change is not something that you would notice, and it would definitely not disturb you when steaming House of Cards in 4K.
+Of course, you might have potato as router today, which in case, your network would probably be faster with a new system.
+Also, the speed change is not something that you would notice, and it would not disturb you when steaming House of Cards in 4K.

-Should You Get a Wireless Mesh System?
+Should You Get a Wireless Mesh Network?

-So, the final question: Should you get a wireless mesh system?
+So, the final question: Should you get a wireless mesh network?
 Well, that is very much dependent on what you need a network to do.
-If you are like me and have several Raspberry Pi’s, a NAS or two or other network devices that you need a stable and good connection to in your home, then no, I would not suggest a wireless mesh system for you.
+If you are like me and have several Raspberry Pi’s, a NAS or two or other network devices that you need a stable and good connection to in your home, then no, I would not suggest a wireless mesh network for you.
 If you have this kind of network, you need other things than just a working, wireless network.